Trying to capture a $10B enterprise market

 Over 3 months, I set out to bridge the gap between Excel's familiarity and the advanced capabilities modern enterprises need.

-Every financial model tells a story—of growth, impact, and the future.
-I designed a modular dashboard that turned complex data into clear, interactive visuals, allowing project managers to present financial models without losing their audience.
+I designed a modular dashboard that bridged changing requirements such as government policies, free markets and capital changes turning complex data into clear, interactive visuals, allowing project managers to present financial models without losing their audience.

 Teams could now explore scenarios with ease.
 Want to see the impact of a 20% drop in material costs?
 Click.
-Need best- and worst-case models?
+Send alternate models to investors and stakeholders?
 Click, click.
-No more duplicated spreadsheets or broken formulas.
+No more duplicated spreadsheets.

 Inspired by tools like Atlassian, I prioritized page-level sharing and robust version control, ending the chaos of endless email chains and conflicting file versions for stakeholders and investors.